 The tour provides an onsite presentation of the Central California SPCA organization by elaborating on its beginnings on forth to its present times.
 This organization has grown and saved thousands of animals throughout the years due to continual preventative programs.
-The CCSPCA prevents animal cruelty and neglect by means of outreach, adoptions, rescue, and low cost animal services offered to the public.
+The CCSPCA prevents animal cruelty, neglect and abuse by means of outreach, adoptions, rescue, and low cost animal services offered to the public.

-We provide an adult (18yrs+) volunteer program.
-An application, orientation, interview, and training process must be completed in order to begin working on a volunteer basis at our Animal Center and/or with the animals.
-We’re always seeking volunteer Foster Parents.
+We accept individual and group volunteers from ages 8 to 100+ and provide a wide variety of job assignments for any skill set.
+Volunteer opportunities are available every day throughout the entire year.
+An application, orientation, interview, and training process must be completed in order to begin working on a volunteer basis at our Animal Center and/or with the animals we care for.
+And we’re always seeking volunteer Foster Parents.

 How You Can Help

-- Become a member of the CCSPCA and receive our quarterly Playmate magazine
+- Become a member of the CCSPCA and have a voice for the animals in our community.

 - Protect your pets for life (microchip, license, ID tag, spay/neuter)